 This was one of a dozen examples where the new owner is doing things “right” that would have been wrong for me.
 I like to run businesses I own the “right” way but knowing I planned to exit changed everything.

 Too often business owners do everything “right” and end up seeing those decisions negatively impact the results the business generates.
 At least in the short-term.
 Then the decision to sell pops up and they they are left trying to justify a higher business valuation based on something other than results – and that almost never works.

 “We made money, but then we invested it back into the business” is what the seller says, but what the buyer (and their banker) hears is “we didn’t make any money”.

 If you’re serious about making an exit, and maximizing the value you receive, you need to start seeing your business and the results it achieves with those exit goals in mind.
-Many decisions you’ll make the same way, but some of the choices will change dramatically when viewed through that exit goal.
+You need to see your decisions through your buyer’s eyes.

 With the right answer you can start doing the wrong thing for all the right reasons.